aandime/aandime/README.md

 # Hi!
 Welcome to my Github Page!

 Thank you for visiting my GitHub profile.
-I'm honored to have you here!
+Im super excited that you are interested in learning more about what I do!

 ## About me: